 That’s a great question and one we cover in-depth in the course.

-Fitness professionals are allowed to make nutrition recommendations to otherwise healthy clients.
-So even without the Precision Nutrition Certification, trainers and coaches can make nutrition recommendations.
+Most health and fitness professionals are allowed to make nutrition recommendations to otherwise healthy clients.
+So even without the Precision Nutrition Certification, most folks can make nutrition recommendations.
 What we’re offering is a much better system for making those recommendations.

-Since we first launched the Precision Nutrition Certification, we’ve been the definitive source of nutrition education for health and fitness pros who want to catapult their careers and make a difference in people’s lives.
+Since we first launched the Precision Nutrition Certification, we’ve been the definitive source of nutrition education for health, fitness and wellness professionals who want to catapult their careers and make a difference in people’s lives.

 Indeed, over 1.5 million of them visited our website last month.
 That’s enough to fill Dallas Cowboys stadium 20 times over.
 Yet we’re never satisfied with yesterday’s success.